 After your degree, you can choose from a wide range of careers.
 Aerospace Engineer, Chemical Engineer, Civil Engineer, Electrical Engineer, Mechanical Engineer and Product Designer are just some of the many amazing jobs that you could look forward to!

 If you’re an international student and want to benefit from a great education in Engineering at the University of Nottingham, why not get in touch?
-You can find out more about the University itself, or how a pathway course could help engineer your future.
+You can find out more about the University itself, or how a pathway course could help shape your future.

 Alternatively, use our the handy degree finder below to search for Engineering degrees at Nottingham.